wsasaki01/anki-decks/README.md

 Import the new version of the deck.

+Note that this will not delete cards that you have studied before, with the intention of retaining your progress on this card.
+You can either choose to delete it manually and have it replaced, or go into the card and edit it with the new changes to keep your progress.

 ## Grouping Units

 You can create a empty deck called CS, and drag the individual unit decks into this.